PouryaFahimi/Quiz-Leen/README.md

 ### Installation

-First clone repository, if you can run home page with live server, it's excellent but if not, no problem, run the home page with your favorite browser and enjoy :)
+First clone repository, then open home page with your favorite browser or run it using live sever and enjoy :)

 ### Sections